-If you find yourself with a piece of furniture or another wooden piece in your home and the wood has begun to split, don’t get rid of it!
+If you find yourself with a piece of furniture or another wooden piece in your home with a split or damage, don’t get rid of it!
 There’s a chance you can repair and restore that wood for continued use.
 Particularly split wood on headboards or chair legs is super easy to fix with just a few simple steps.
 Then, while you’re at it, you can restore and spruce it up a bit so it can last for many more years.

 Today we’re going to talk about how you can restore different wood items throughout your home.
 Doing this will save you loads of money, and it’s great for the environment.
 Here’s how to fix split wood.